Dry, thin and brittle hair? Discover the best menopause shampoos, tested on real 50 plus women

 Yours.co.uk

-Price: £9.99
+Price: $9.99

-This is the only shampoo bar featured in the list and is good for travel, if you can’t take liquids with you.
+This is the only shampoo bar featured in the list and is good for travel if you can’t take liquids with you.
 A shampoo bar is more concentrated than a regular one and works by adding water to it once in the shower.
-You just rub the bar between your hands with the water and a nice big lather of product appears when rubbed in to the hair.
+You just rub the bar between your hands with the water and a nice big lather of product appears when rubbed into the hair.
 You only need to apply it once.

 With its Rice Protein ingredient that is clinically proven on average to increase hair volume by 32% and Wheatgerm Oil to increase hair shaft strength and elasticity, this shampoo bar is ideal for those with flat, thin and thinning hair.
 As a skin cell stimulator, rosemary oil is also contained in this shampoo bar.

-Our review: The reason I have included a product that gives an instant lather is because one of the causes of hair loss and damage is the way we apply our hair products.
+Our review: The reason I have included a product that gives an instant lather is that one of the causes of hair loss and damage is the way we apply our hair products.
 Too much rubbing to the hair and scalp can ruin our hair follicles and pull them out accidentally.
 And whilst the majority of the products listed here do lather well, this one does it the second you use the shampoo on your hair.
-It’s actually surprising how much lather comes from one tiny bar and it feels beautiful on the hair.
-When I blow dried it afterwards my hair felt smooth and all the knots had untangled in the wash so there was no tugging of hair when I put my brush through it.

 There are plenty of positive reviews online about this shampoo bar, with the majority of them saying hair has never felt so good and I agree.
 One user wrote: “Quick to foam, lasts a long time and makes your hair look lovely.
 My hairdresser says he’s never seen my hair in such good condition.”